arktic-dev/arktic/default_faq.md

 Caller has a strong accent or speech dialect.

 - [background-noise]
 Any noticeable background noise that continues for a while.
+Examples: Music without any singing, machinery humming.

 - [bad-audio]
 Any audio quality/distortion issues.
 Examples: Audio fading out (and in), distortion, breaking up of phone line, muffled speech due to bad phone line.
 Only mark this once per transcription.
 Ideally, put it at the point where the audio quality first degrades, but this is not crucial.